RgbTrouw/Qs-Messenger/README.md

 b) Server

-* some sections could use some better order - especially in the handling of the lists - but the code does accomplish some work for now;
+* some sections could use some simplification - especially in the handling of the lists - but the code does accomplish some work for now;

 * perhaps it can be cleaned up / compressed a bit in the future;